iainquayle/birch/issues.md

 # issues

+## named data

+The one thing that really lends towards the idea of names follow the data, and not having anonymous data, is the destructuring of structs.
+Perhaps structs need to be seperate from named data, even thought they seem to share common ideas. in the case of matching on named data, the data is not accessed through the name, but seperately, unlike destructuring and structs where it is through the name.

+that being said, named data could have its own destructuring, and then match statements would then use that.

 ## typing

 make structs just a collection of named data, and its type a collection of named types.